Undergraduate Research for Credit

 Honors Program

 The Chemistry Honors Program involves the writing of a thesis based on original experimental, computational or theoretical research.
 Students whose grades meet the minimum College requirement for honors work may arrange with a faculty member to undertake a project under their supervision and apply for admission to the program.
+Only chemistry majors or modified majors with chemistry as the primary department can be awarded honors in chemistry.

 Advising